Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Strengthening the work of the sweat glands.

-Three years after a hysterectomy, osteoporosis can develop (due to a lack of estrogen, calcium is quickly washed out of the body) and cystitis.
+Three years after a hysterectomy, osteoporosis may develop (due to a lack of estrogen, calcium is quickly washed out of the body) and cystitis.

 In some women, such consequences appear only 5-6 years after surgery.
-Sometimes periodontal disease can develop if the tissues do not recover well.
+Sometimes periodontal disease can develop if the tissues are poorly restored.
 When performing an operation before the onset of menopause, one should expect the maximum manifestation of negative consequences, since the natural functioning of the body is disrupted.
 Menopause may occur prematurely.
 One of the main consequences of a hysterectomy is the inability to become pregnant.

-Despite all the negative consequences of the removal of the uterus and ovaries, many women note an improvement in the quality of life.
-Former patients are not bothered by pain and bleeding, as well as concerns about pregnancy.
-A positive attitude can be achieved by patients who have already had menopause and have children.
+Despite all the negative consequences of removing the uterus and ovaries, many women note an improvement in their quality of life.
+Former patients are not bothered by pain and bleeding, nor are they concerned about pregnancy.
+Patients who have already reached menopause and have children can achieve a positive attitude.

-Some women also have their ovaries removed after some time after the uterus due to the risk of developing cancer.
-But lighter operations are also carried out to remove one uterus or excise it.
+Some women, after some time, have their ovaries removed after the uterus due to the risk of developing cancer.
+But easier operations are also performed to remove one uterus or excise it.
 Such an operation can lead to prolonged depression.
 Women are constantly depressed, feeling their own inferiority.

-After a partial hysterectomy, premature menopause, the formation of adhesions, impaired urination, and the development of vein thrombosis should be expected.
-After removal of the uterus, failures in the blood supply to the ovaries are observed.
+After a partial hysterectomy, one should expect premature menopause, the formation of adhesions, urination problems, and the development of venous thrombosis.
+After removal of the uterus, disruptions in the blood supply to the ovaries are observed.
 Therefore, they cannot function stably.

 Carrying out an operation abroad